seedifferently/pyramid_assetmutator/README.rst

 Known Issues and Limitations
 ================================================================================

-* Experimental support for Py3k/pypy.
+* Experimental support for pypy.
-* Doesn't clean up after itself (compiled/mutated assets aren't removed automatically).
+* Doesn't clean up after itself by default (e.g. mutated assets aren't removed automatically when the default settings are used).
 * Mutator "commands" must print to stdout (see the documentation for more info).
-* Hopefully obvious, but you have to actually have the specified compiler command installed and accessible from your working path in order for it to work.
+* Hopefully obvious, but you must actually have the specified source compiler command installed and accessible from your working path in order for it to function.

 Disclaimers and Warnings
 ================================================================================

-This is Alpha software--use at your own risk!
+This is Beta software--use at your own risk!

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS